Skip to main content

 When creating a new Crypto Token (Crypto Tokens>Create New) you can select between Soft and PKCS#11 crypto tokens.

-• The PKCS#11 option is only available if EJBCA is able to find any known PKCS#11 modules in the file system.
+• The PKCS#11 or PKCS#11 NG options are only available if EJBCA is able to find any known PKCS#11 modules in the file system.

-If EJBCA finds known PKCS#11 modules in the file system, you can select PKCS#11 as Type.
+If EJBCA finds known PKCS#11 modules in the file system, you can select PKCS#11 or PKCS#11 NG as Type.
 As PKCS#11 Library there is a list of the available known HSMs found in the file system.

-If the PKCS#11 option is not available or your desired HSM is not in the list of available Libraries, there are a few options to configure:
+If the PKCS#11 options are not available or your desired HSM is not in the list of available Libraries, there are a few options to configure:

-• If you are using JBoss 7 you must make the java PKCS#11 classes exportable.
+• To use Java PKCS#11 you must make the java PKCS#11 classes exportable.
 For more information, see Application Servers.

 • You can configure PKCS#11 modules that are not already known to EJBCA in conf/web.properties.
 See conf/web.properties.sample how to add new known modules and override existing (overriding should not be needed since you can add new locations with the same name).